paulsonkoly/mealy/README.md

 [![Build Status](https://travis-ci.com/phaul/mealy.svg?branch=master)](https://travis-ci.com/phaul/mealy)

-Define transition rules for your class, and include {Mealy::DSL} to make it a functioning state machine.
-The output can be emitted from the user code, each emit is yielded to the block of {Mealy::DSL#run_mealy}.
+Define transition rules for your class, and include {Mealy} to make it a functioning state machine.
+The output can be emitted from the user code, each emit is yielded to the block of {Mealy#run_mealy}.

 Matching rules are chosen in the order of appearance, first match wins. {Mealy::ANY} represents a wildcard, so naturally rules with this token come last otherwise more specific rules can't match.
 The default token argument is
 {Mealy::ANY} so it can be omitted.